Eloy Jiménez Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Athletics pitching staff ranks 26th in MLB.
+- The Athletics pitching staff is 27th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Athletics have a 6.08 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (6.05).

 © 2023 Data Skrive.
 All rights reserved.